 Eligible Introducer (Paragraph 23 of the Code) 10 Acceptable Applicant (Paragraph 20 of the Code) Acting on behalf of (Paragraph 21 of the Code) What is the concession?
 If the conditions are met the relevant person may rely on the introducer to verify the identity of the customer.
 The eligible introducer does not have to produce the verification documentation to the relevant person at the outset of the relationship or occasional transaction.
 The relevant person must still obtain information regarding the identity of the customer and the beneficial owner, know the nature and purpose of the relationship and have taken reasonable steps to identify the source of funds.
-The relevant person must also undertake a risk assessment of the customer. met the relevant person does not have to verify the identity of the customer.
-If the conditions are met, and the relevant person is permitted to use this concession, the relevant person does not have to identify, verify, or determine the beneficial owner of the underlying client.
+The relevant person must also undertake a risk assessment of the customer. met the relevant person does not have If the conditions are met, and the relevant person is permitted to use this concession, the relevant person does not have to identify, verify, or determine the beneficial owner of the underlying client.
 However, the customer of the relevant person must have done this.
 If the customer / intermediary is located on the Island the information on the underlying client must be provided to the relevant person upon request.
-However, if the customer / intermediary is located in another jurisdiction the information on the underlying client must be provided immediately.
-The relevant person's services are provided directly for, and to, the customer.
+However, if the customer / intermediary is located in another iurisdiction the information on the underlying client must be provided in mediately. relationship with the The relevant person's services are provided directly for, and to, the customer.
 The acceptable applicant is the customer and is not acting on behalf of another party or parties.
 The intermediary, who is acting on behalf of the underlying client, is the relevant person's customer.
-The relevant person provides
+The relevant person provides requirements relating to who the customer is.
+However, the eligible introducer must be a trusted person, other than a nominee company of either a regulated person or a person who acts in the course of external regulated business.
+Also, if certain conditions are met a trusted person or must be a company listed on a recognised stock services directly to the intermediary / customer, such as a bank account.
+However, the allowed business / customer is acting on behalf of another party or parties (the underlying third party / client).
+The customer / intermediary must be an "allowed business" which is set out in the Code.
+The customer / intermediary must be regulated and supervised for, or monitored for compliance with FATF R10 and R11 (customer due diligence and record group company could act as an eligible introducer. keeping).
+Risk assessments must have taken place on the customer and the underlying client. circumstances dis- Yes, if the eligible introducer, or customer, is assessed as posing a higher risk of ML/FT this concession is disapplied.
+Therefore, the verification documentation must be produced to the relevant person, it cannot rely on the introducer to obtain and hold this.
+EDD must be obtained on the customer. disapplied.
+The relevant person must circumstances when the concession is dis- applied or relationship customer (or beneficial owner) the business • If there is suspicious activity identified.